jayangra/AzurePCI3.2/PaaS/Azure Security and Compliance Blueprint - PCI DSS 3.2 PaaS WebApp Overview.md

 - Diagnostics logs for Key Vault are enabled with a retention period of at least 365 days.
 - Permitted cryptographic operations for keys are restricted to the ones required.

-**Security Alerts** : [Azure Security Center](https://docs.microsoft.com/azure/security-center/security-center-intro) enables customers to monitor traffic, collect logs, and analyze data sources for threats.
+**Security Alerts**: [Azure Security Center](https://docs.microsoft.com/azure/security-center/security-center-intro) enables customers to monitor traffic, collect logs, and analyze data sources for threats.
 Additionally, Azure Security Center accesses existing configuration of Azure services to provide configuration and service recommendations to help improve security posture and protect cardholder data.
 Azure Security Center includes a [threat intelligence report](https://docs.microsoft.com/azure/security-center/security-center-threat-report) for each detected threat to assist incident response teams investigate and remediate threats.

-**Application Gateway** : The architecture reduces the risk of security vulnerabilities using an Application Gateway with Web Application Firewall (WAF), and the OWASP ruleset enabled.
+**Application Gateway**: The architecture reduces the risk of security vulnerabilities using an Application Gateway with Web Application Firewall, and the OWASP ruleset enabled.
 Additional capabilities include:

 - [End-to-End-SSL](https://docs.microsoft.com/azure/application-gateway/application-gateway-end-to-end-ssl-powershell)
 - Enable [SSL Offload](https://docs.microsoft.com/azure/application-gateway/application-gateway-ssl-portal)